Terrell Fletcher

-Terrell Antoine Fletcher (born September 14, 1973) is a former American football running back in the National Football League, spending his entire 8-year professional football career as running back for the San Diego Chargers.
-He attended the University of Wisconsin–Madison where he played football as running back for the Wisconsin Badgers, Rose Bowl Champions in 1994.
-In 1995, Terrell was named MVP in the Hall of Fame Outback Bowl.
-With the Chargers, Terrell rushed for 1,871 yards and gained 1,943 yards receiving, leading all Charger running backs in receptions for five consecutive seasons, from 1996-2000.
+Terrell Antoine Fletcher (born September 14, 1973) is an American former professional football player who spent his entire eight-year career as a running back for the San Diego Chargers of the National Football League (NFL).
+He attended the University of Wisconsin–Madison where he played football as running back for the Wisconsin Badgers, the 1994 Rose Bowl champions.
+In 1995, Fletcher was named MVP in the Hall of Fame Outback Bowl.
+With the Chargers, he rushed for 1,871 yards and gained 1,943 yards receiving, leading all Charger running backs in receptions for five consecutive seasons, from 1996 to 2000.
 He is the older brother of former Indianapolis Colts tight end Bryan Fletcher.
 On November 4, 2001, he caught Drew Brees's first completion.

-Terrell graduated from Hazelwood East High School in Hazelwood, Missouri in 1991.
-Terrell is a first-generation college graduate.
+Fletcher graduated from Hazelwood East High School in Hazelwood, Missouri in 1991.
+He is a first-generation college graduate.
 He graduated from the University of Wisconsin–Madison with a bachelor's degree in English Literature (1998).
-In 2003, Terrell graduated with a master's degree in Religious Studies, from Southern California Seminary.
+In 2003, Fletcher graduated with a master's degree in Religious Studies, from Southern California Seminary.
 He is also has a Doctorate of Transformational Leadership from Bakke Graduate University (2018).